HUG-VAS: A Hierarchical NURBS-Based Generative Model for Aortic Geometry Synthesis and Controllable Editing: Results

+We first evaluate the unconditional generation capability of HUG-VAS for synthesizing aortas with supra-aortic branches.
+This setting demonstrates the model's ability to learn the intrinsic anatomical distribution and to generate diverse yet plausible vascular geometries without external constraints.
+This is valuable for expanding training cohorts, enabling data augmentation for ML tasks, and exploring the natural variability of aortic anatomy.

-We first demonstrate the unconditional generation capabilities of HUG-VAS for aortas with supra-aortic branches.
-Fig.~\ref{fig:ug1} selectively illustrates the unconditional generation process and the resulting samples for the aorta, LSA, and RSA.
-For each of these three vessels, the denoising trajectories of centerline control points, radial profiles, and reconstructed surfaces are visualized in consecutive rows from top to bottom, as illustrated in Fig.~\ref{fig:ug1}a.
-In the centerline visualization, the control points, the associated polygon, and the resulting smooth cubic B-spline curves are shown in blue, black, and red colors, respectively.
+Figure~\ref{fig:ug1} illustrates the unconditional generation process with representative generated samples for the aorta, LSA, and RSA.
+For each vessel, the denoising trajectories of centerline control points, radial profiles, and reconstructed surfaces are visualized in consecutive rows from top to bottom, as illustrated in Fig.~\ref{fig:ug1}a.
+In the centerline plots, control points, polygons, and the resulting cubic B-spline curves are shown in blue, black, and red, respectively.